Accessibility statement

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and the exemptions listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliance and the exemptions listed below.

 Non-compliance with the accessibility regulations

-We know PDFs and closed file formats are difficult to use for people with accessibility needs, so wherever possible we use open standards (such as CSV) and HTML pages instead of these file formats.
+- Some of our PDFs do not have accessible titles: we know PDFs and closed file formats are difficult to use for people with accessibility needs, so wherever possible we use open standards (such as CSV) and HTML pages instead.
+Where we find documents that are not accessible, we will either fix them, convert them to HTML pages, or remove them.

 Content that’s not within the scope of the accessibility regulations